Code-Institute-Submissions/houseplant-heroes/README.md

 **Hero Image Content**

 - The subheading reassures users that they will be able to edit or delete their plant should the wish to later.
-This was include so that user's do not over-think their posts.
+This was include so that users do not over-think their posts.

 **Form**